 - Defending or prosecuting legal claims

 - Investigating and prosecuting fraud or possible criminal offences

 - Contacting you in order to arrange the renewal of the insurance policy

-- Marketing analytics and direct marketing, including data anonymization
+- Marketing and direct marketing, including data de-identification

 - Transferring books of business, company sales and reorganisations

 - Analytics include the de-identification of personal data for the purposes of analytics